Nnrudrapatna35/college-football-fight-songs-project/topic-ideas/topic-ideas.md

 ### Idea \#1

-Determining the most successful international soccer teams in FIFA World Cup Matches throughout time (1930-2014) based on the number of goals scored.
+Determining the most successful international soccer teams in FIFA World Cup Matches throughout time (1930-2014) and the characteristics that contributed to their success.

 ### Idea \#2